 Funding for the program comes from the Sydney Region Development Fund, which is administered by the Office of Strategic Lands.

-This funding will be available to eligible councils via a competitive grant process and assessed by an independent expert panel.
+In 2021-22, $4 million in funding has been made available to eligible councils via a competitive grant process and assessed by an independent expert panel.

 All 33 councils in the Greater Sydney region were eligible to apply for grant funding, along with Central Coast Council.

 The funding will support councils in the delivery of projects that:

 For more information about the grant program and application process:

 All 33 councils in the Greater Sydney region are eligible to apply for grant funding, along with Central Coast Council.

 All other councils are not eligible to apply.

 Eligible councils are:

 Bayside Council, Blacktown City Council, Blue Mountains City Council, Burwood Council, Camden Council, Campbelltown City Council, City of Canada Bay, Canterbury-Bankstown Council, Cumberland Council, Fairfield City Council, Georges River Council, Hawkesbury City Council, Hills Shire Council, The Hornsby Shire Council, The Council of the Municipality of Hunters Hill, Inner West Council, Ku-ring-gai Council, Lane Cove Municipal Council, Liverpool City Council, Mosman Municipal Council, North Sydney Council, Northern Beaches Council, City of Parramatta Council, Penrith City Council, Randwick City Council, City of Ryde Council, Strathfield Municipal Council, Sutherland Shire Council, City of Sydney, Waverley Shire Council, City of Willoughby, Wollondilly Shire Council, Woollahra Municipal Council, Central Coast Council.